netdata/blog/content/posts/step-by-step-tutorial.md

 ---
 title: "Introducing Netdata's step-by-step tutorial"
-summary: "Health monitoring and performance troubleshooting isn't easy, but our new step-by-step tutorial will help beginners dive in faster and with more confidence."
+summary: "Health monitoring and performance troubleshooting aren't easy, but our new step-by-step tutorial will help beginners dive in faster and with more confidence."
 date: 2020-01-20
 author: "Joel Hans"
-cover: ""
+cover: "step-by-step-tutorial.png"
 tags: ["Meta"]
 categories: []
 draft: false
 ---

-Health monitoring and performance troubleshooting isn't easy.
+Health monitoring and performance troubleshooting aren't easy.
 That's exactly _why_ we're building Netdata, to democratize monitoring and make it accessible to anyone interested in learning more about their systems and applications.